OHDSI/TheBookOfOhdsi/PatientLevelPrediction.md

 ### Model development settings

 To develop the prediction model we have to decide which algorithm(s) we like to train.
 We see the selection of the best algorithm for a certain prediction problem as an empirical question, i.e. we prefer to let the data speak for itself and try different approaches to find the best one.
 There is no algorithm that will work best for all problems (no free lunch).
 In our framework we have therefore implemented many algorithms as described in Section \@ref(modelFitting), and allow others to be added.
-In this example, to keep things simple, we select just one algorithm: Gradient Boosting Machines.
+In this example, to keep things simple, we select just one algorithm: Gradient Boosting Machines. \index{no free lunch}

 Furthermore, we have to decide on the covariates that we will use to train our model.
 In our example, we like to add gender, age, all conditions, drugs and drug groups, and visit counts.
 We will look for these clinical events in the year before and any time prior the index date.